Top 50 Most Popular Weird Movies Of All Time [2025]

 Average

-Craig Schwartz is an out-of-work puppeteer who finds a hidden floor in an office building that houses John Malkovich’s mind.
+The story centers on Craig Schwartz, an unemployed puppeteer who stumbles upon a hidden floor within an office building that happens to be the gateway into Malkovich’s mind.

 4